Dtejedor13/UniveralApi_V2/README.md

 Improved version of UniveralAPI_V1

 # About UniveralApi
-UniversalAPI is a template service and ready to use.
+UniversalAPI is a template for asp.net core 6 services and ready to use.
+This template has configured:
+- Swagger documentation
+- custom logger
+- dependency injection
+- cors policy
-Swagger documentation is configured also an custom logger, dependency injection, cors policy and generic IActionResult service for all types of dataloadingbased services.
+also an generic IActionResult service for all types of dataloadingbased services for cleaner code structure is included.
 Feel free to extend and customize it to your own service